 Although the rehearsal was taped, the next day they wiped the tape and recorded 10 takes afresh, with handclaps and another drum track overdubbed afterwards.
 The drums were as hard-hitting as the guitars were distorted, being compressed and put through limiters to give a claustrophobic air.

-John Lennon also added his two vocal tracks on this day.
+John Lennon also added his two vocal tracks on that day.
 He double tracked key words during the song, leaving in the odd mistake to emphasise the spontaneous sound of the recording, and also added the screaming introduction.

 11 July saw the addition of bass and electric piano, the latter played by ace session musician Nicky Hopkins.
 ‘Revolution’ was completed the following day (or, more accurately, on the morning of 13 July; the session started at midnight), with another bass part and some more lead guitar, performed by McCartney and Lennon.